danmar/cppcheck/tools/triage_py/README.md

 ## Usage

 ```
-usage: triage.py [-h] [--compare] [--verbose] [--debug] [--debug-warnings] [--check-library] dir infile [repo]
+usage: triage.py [-h] [--compare] [--verbose] [--debug] [--debug-warnings] [--check-library] [--timeout TIMEOUT]
+                 dir infile [repo]

 positional arguments:
   dir                directory with versioned folders
   infile             the file to analyze
   repo               the git repository (for sorting commit hashes)

 options:
   -h, --help         show this help message and exit
   --compare          compare output and only show when changed
   --verbose          verbose output for debugging
   --debug            passed through to binary if supported
   --debug-warnings   passed through to binary if supported
   --check-library    passed through to binary if supported
+  --timeout TIMEOUT  the amount of seconds to wait for the analysis to finish
 ```

 ### Structure of `dir`